Watermelon guide

 Why instructions?

-After adding domain knowledge and sources, if during testing you notice that the chatbot still does not respond (to everything) as desired, it may be necessary to manually add instructions.
-This ensures that the chatbot responds as you wish, for example, if you want specific answers to certain questions or if follow-up questions need to be asked to certain questions.
-These aspects cannot be generated by the chatbot itself from scraping the website, so you need to teach this to the chatbot.
+After adding domain knowledge and sources, if during testing you notice that the AI Agent still does not respond (to everything) as desired, it may be necessary to manually add instructions.
+This ensures that the AI Agent responds as you wish, for example, if you want specific answers to certain questions or if follow-up questions need to be asked to certain questions.
+These aspects cannot be generated by the AI Agent itself from crawling the website, so you need to teach this to the AI Agent.

 How to write an instruction?

-Just like in domain knowledge, we recommend approaching the chatbot as if it were a colleague and giving instructions in the second person.
-Be clear about what you expect from the chatbot.
+Just like in domain knowledge, we recommend approaching the AI Agent as if it were a colleague and giving instructions in the second person.
+Be clear about what you expect from the AI Agent.
 Here are some general tips & tricks for writing instructions:

-1. Be clear and concise: Formulate instructions clearly and concisely so the chatbot can easily understand and follow them.
+1. Be clear and concise: Formulate instructions clearly and concisely so the AI Agent can easily understand and follow them.

-2. Provide context: Ensure there is enough context in the instructions so the chatbot can provide the correct answers based on the situation.
+2. Provide context: Ensure there is enough context in the instructions so the AI Agent can provide the correct answers based on the situation.

-3. 'Don't tell, but show': Show the chatbot how to process information by adding examples to instructions.
+3. 'Don't tell, but show': Show the AI Agent how to process information by adding examples to instructions.

 4. Be specific: Give detailed instructions, especially for specific tasks or interactions with users.

-5. Use positive language: Formulate instructions positively to encourage the chatbot.
+5. Use positive language: Formulate instructions positively to encourage the AI Agent.

-By following these tips, you create effective instructions that help the chatbot communicate better and support users.
-See instructions not as strict rules, but as guidelines that help the chatbot adjust its behavior and perform better.
+By following these tips, you create effective instructions that help the AI Agent communicate better and support users.
+See instructions not as strict rules, but as guidelines that help the AI Agent adjust its behavior and perform better.

 Adding an instruction